 When a company has to spend all its leftover resources on customer acquisition, it won’t have the expansion revenue needed to break into new markets, develop products that serve new customer segments, or hire more employees.

-When revenue growth slows or stagnates, investors tend to lose interest.
-Most of the time, founders with this problem end up accepting unfavorable (i.e., dilutive) investments to extend their cash runway.
+When revenue growth slows or stagnates, investors flee.
+Most of the time, founders with this problem end up accepting unfavorable (i.e., dilutive) investments to extend their cash runway, if they can attract anyone at all.

 Negative Impact on Customer Retention Strategies